USACE/cwms-data-api/docs/source/decisions/0004-versioning.rst

 We have failed to properly handle existing usages while attempting to improve the overall design of the api and have been breaking various downstream usages due to the confusion.
-Allowing the endpoints to be versioned allows an easier time keeping existing behavior while at allowing more drastic improvements in usages to happen.
+Allowing the endpoints to be versioned allows an easier time keeping existing behavior while also allowing more drastic improvements in usages to happen.

 Decision Status
 ===============